netbeast/docs/chapters/api_reference/nodejs_wrapper.md

 ###Arguments###

 Each device can support specific parameters.
 Bridge or Switch can be switched on or off.
-If you try to set an unsupported parameter to a switch (example, .set({bri: 255})) you will return a soft error.
+If you try to set an unsupported parameter to a switch (example, .set({brightness: 100})) you will return a soft error.
 The process keep working but send you a warning.

 Here is a list of supported arguments for each device.
 *   switch & bridge
-    * on - true/false
+    * power - true || false
 *   Bulbs
-    * on    - true/false
+    * power    - true || false
-    * bri   - 0-255
+    * brightness   - 0..100
-    * hue   - 0-65535   (color bulbs)
+    * hue   - 0..360
-    * sat   - 0-255     (color bulbs)
+    * sat   - 0..100
+    * color: {r: 0, b: 0, g: 0} || CC00AA // Will be translated to hue and saturation

 A example of use:
 ````javascript